 Requirements for On-Campus Human Participant Research

-- Prior to arrival on campus, study participants must complete a self-screening process for exposure to COVID-19 or symptoms of illness.
-See Appendix B of the Guidelines for Reactivating Human Subjects Research for a sample self-monitoring health check procedure that can be used.
+- If your research requires study participants to be within six feet of a researcher or other participant, then they should be screened for COVID-19 symptoms or exposure prior to arrival on campus.
+The IRB still recommends a self-screening procedure.
 Researchers should not collect or record the answers to participants’ screening questions.
-Instead, participants can sign and submit an attestation, confirming they have self-screened.
+Instead, participants can sign and submit an attestation, confirming they have self screened.
 (See Appendix B of this document for a sample attestation.)

 - Keep a daily log of study participants who come to campus and any research team members with whom they come in contact, in case needed for contact tracing purposes by local public health officials.
 To protect confidentiality, logs should not be stored with study data nor linked to a specific study, and they should be destroyed after 30 days.
 See Appendix C of this document for a sample contact tracing log.

-- Keep abreast of New York State COVID-19 guidelines that might impact movement of researchers or study participants (e.g., the COVID-19 Travel Advisory).
+- Keep abreast of New York State COVID-19 guidelines that might impact movements or actions of researchers or study participants.

 - Keep abreast of current guidelines for research and other activities on campus via the Cornell COVID-19 and Reactivation Planning website, as well as the Cornell Environment, Health and Safety COVID-19 website.

 - Decisions about bringing volunteers to campus for in-person study visits should be more conservative for people at higher risk for severe illness from COVID-19 per public health guidance.
 Researchers should take this into consideration as they develop plans for in-person human participant research protocols.
 For research involving participant populations at higher risk for severe illness, study consent forms may need to include information about this added risk.